Working with Strings in Python 3

 September 15, 2016In this tutorial, we’ll go over some of the ways we can work with Python strings to make sure that all output text is formatted correctly.
 Quotes, apostrophes, multiple lines, escape characters, and raw strings will be covered.

-September 20, 2016Python has several built-in methods associated with the string data type.
-These methods let us easily modify and manipulate strings.
-We can think of methods as being actions that we perform on elements of our code.
-Built-in methods are those that are defined in the Python...
+September 20, 2016Python has several built-in functions associated with the string data type.
+These functions let us easily modify and manipulate strings.
+We can think of functions as being actions that we perform on elements of our code.
+Built-in functions are those that are defined in the Python...

 September 28, 2016The Python string data type is a sequence made up of one or more individual characters that could consist of letters, numbers, whitespace characters, or symbols.
 Because a string is a sequence, it can be accessed in the same ways that other sequence-based data types are,...